When feeling uncertain or overwhelmed about managing your investments, you may consider hiring a financial advisor.

 Your advisor can evaluate existing retirement plans and IRA’s and make changes as needed.

 A financial advisor can help you invest in the most advantageous way from a tax and estate planning perspective.
 This may be one of the biggest pros of working with a financial advisor.

 Again, this goes back to weighing the costs against the advantages of using a financial advisor.

 Possibly the biggest pro of hiring a financial advisor is the peace of mind they provide; this can have two sides, though, as addressed more later.
-While using a financial advisor doesn’t alleviate you from the responsibility of overseeing your wealth, working with a financial advisor can ease some of the worry knowing your investments are being managed by someone with expertise and experience.
+While using a financial advisor doesn’t alleviate you from the responsibility of overseeing your wealth, using a financial advisor can ease some of the worry by knowing your investments are being managed by someone with knowledge and experience.

 The cost of using a financial advisor, however, is still considerably above the cost of a low cost index investment strategy.

 This is because advisors can keep you from emotional buying and selling.
 This is known as the most common mistake that individual investors make.

 My preference is to “dump your junk” because it can affect many areas of your finances besides investing.
 This means that even if you work with a financial advisor, you’ll want to address this important element in wealth building.
 Financial coaching can be an excellent place to remedy this wealth saboteur.

 Most people avoid dealing with their finances for various reasons.
-A financial advisor can pressure you a bit to do what you need to do to reach your financial goals..Financial avoidance is a very common and huge detriment to your financial security.
+A financial advisor can pressure you a bit to do what you need to do to reach your financial goals.
+Financial avoidance is a very common and huge detriment to your financial security.